-Positive #1: There are actually upsides to making little money.
+Pro #1: There are actually upsides to making little money

-Positive #2: AmeirCorps members qualify for food stamps, so you never have to worry about going hungry.
+Pro #2: AmeirCorps members qualify for food stamps, so you never have to worry about going hungry

-Actually, I never ate healthier than during my year of service.
-Food stamps can only be used on groceries, so there was no eating ramen for a month to save money for a weekend trip.
+You may never eat better than during your AmeriCorps term of service.
+The food stamps can you recieve only be used on groceries, so there’s no eating ramen for a month to save money for a weekend trip.

-Positive #3: Many graduate schools match the education award.
+Pro #3: Many graduate schools match the education award

-Positive #4: You’ll be different from other job applicants (in a good way).
+Pro #4: You’ll be different from other job applicants (in a good way)

 Asking The Right Questions In Your AmeriCorps Interview